 with that available from the Department for Education to understand the national picture of permanent kinship care arrangements.
 In the longer term, this would include testing the feasibility of making data available to local authorities to allow them to have a greater understanding of who in their area has a special guardianship or child arrangements order, regardless of whether or not they were previously looked after.
 No further updates have been shared since on the status of this project.

-Kinship continues to deliver sector-leading surveys of kinship carers each year which are the largest of their kind; our Make or Break report is based on responses from our most recent annual survey conducted in 2024.
-We are also continuing to partner with researchers and academics to lead a series of pioneering kinship care studies, including explorations of the experiences of Black and Asian kinship carers in England alongside the Rees Centre at the University of Oxford, increasing participation in kinship care research with the Centre for Child and Family Justice Research at Lancaster University, and understanding kinship carer networks to inform targeted support with the University of Exeter.
+Kinship continues to deliver sector-leading surveys of kinship carers each year which are the largest of their kind; our Make or Break report is based on responses from our most recent annual survey of more than 1,300 kinship carers conducted in 2024.
+We are also continuing to partner with researchers and academics to lead a series of pioneering kinship care studies, including explorations of the experiences of Black and Asian kinship carers in England alongside the Rees Centre at the University of Oxford (for which an executive summary was published in October 2024), increasing participation in kinship care research with the Centre for Child and Family Justice Research at Lancaster University, and understanding kinship carer networks to inform targeted support with the University of Exeter.

 Our verdict